 Punctuation that's merely missing or unnecessary here and there can confuse a reader and even lead to expensive lawsuits if they plague contentious documents like contracts.
 To anyone who knows how to use them, seeing punctuation mistakes in someone else's writing makes that other person look sloppy and amateurish.
 Punctuation errors by adult native English speakers look especially bad because they reflect poorly on their education and attention to detail, especially if they're habitual mistakes.
 The critical reader looks down on anyone who hasn't figured out how to use their own language in their 20+ years of immersion in it.
-Not knowing the difference between a colon and semicolon, for instance, is like not knowing the different species and serve different culinary functions.
+Not knowing the difference between a colon and semicolon, for instance, is like not knowing the difference between a cucumber and a zucchini; sure they look alike from a distance, but they're completely different species and serve different culinary functions.
 If you don't know these differences by the time you're an adult, however, it doesn't take much to learn.